selig/prm4j-eval/README.md

 ##Usage

-To run an an monitoring aspect with JavaMOP, run `./javamop <aspectname> <benchmark>`, e.g. `./javamop SafeMapIterator avrora`

-##Prerequisites
+Although this is a maven project, it is not necessary to `mvn compile` or `mvn install` it.
+Maven is used in the background for dependency resolution.
+Just follow this instructions to get it running:

+* `dacapo-9.12-bach.jar` has to exist locally and the location has to be known to prm4j-eval.
- `dacapo-9.12-bach.jar` has to exist somewhere on your disk.
-If not, you can download it [here][4] (ca. 167 MB).
+	* If it does not exist, download it [here][4] (ca. 167 MB)
-  Let prm4j-eval find it by executing `export DACAPO=path/to/dacapo-9.12-bach.jar` before usage.
+	* Add `export DACAPO=path/to/dacapo-9.12-bach.jar` to your profile or execute it in the local shell
-  To see if DaCapo can be found and works, run `./dacapo avrora`, which should start the benchmark instantly.
+	* Test DaCapo by running `./dacapo avrora`, which should start the benchmark instantly
+* Run an monitoring aspect with JavaMOP in the form `./javamop <aspectname> <benchmark>`, e.g. `./javamop SafeMapIterator avrora`
+ `

-  You **don't** need to have [AspectJ][5] installed, the necessary dependencies are retrieved via Maven.
+You **don't** need to have [AspectJ][5] installed, the necessary dependencies are retrieved via maven.

-  (The only dependency included in the lib is the 'javamoprt.jar' because no public maven repository seems to exist containing it.)
+The only system dependency included in the lib is the 'javamoprt.jar' because no public maven repository seems to exist containing it.

 ---